Protecting Your Kids’ Mental Health (And Your Own)

 Even before the pandemic, many families were concerned about their kids’ mental health.
 And with the difficulties of the last few years, more children and teens are experiencing anxiety and depression.

-“Children and adolescents are continuing to recover from the pandemic and are working to get back to ‘normalcy’ in their social, academic, and emotional lives,” said Karyn Horowitz, MD, Chief Medical Officer at Bradley Hospital and Director of Child Outpatient Psychiatry at Lifespan.
+“Children and adolescents are continuing to recover from the pandemic and are working to get back to ‘normalcy’ in their social, academic, and emotional lives,” said Karyn Horowitz, MD, Chief Medical Officer at Bradley Hospital and Director of Child Outpatient Psychiatry at Brown University Health.

 Dr. Horowitz has been helping families through this challenging time and explains how you can support your children—and take care of yourself.